Sofia and Amber connecting as real friends and sisters at the end of the pilot movie.

 Sofia: It means we can all be friends now.

-The end of "Holiday In Echancia", with Sofia, Amber, and James giving their presents to the peasant family.
+The end of "Holiday In Enchancia", with Sofia, Amber, and James giving their Wassailia presents to the peasant family who has given them shelter from a blizzard.
 Also when Sofia and Amber hug each other during the ending song.

 After defeating Miss Nettle in "The Enchanted Feast," Sofia and Cedric share a brief but sweet hug.

 Despite being a source of discomfort for Sofia, seeing Amber and James so eager to spend Mother's Day with Miranda in "Mom's the Word" is very sweet.

 In "The Silent Knight," Aunt Tilly shows that she doesn't have problem with Sir Bartleby's voice, telling him she likes "one-of-a-kind things."

 Cedric finally proving himself a capable sorcerer, thereby earning his perfectionist father's respect, in "Mystic Meadows."

 Sofia and Hildegarde's friendship in "The Princess Stays in the Painting".

 A very minor case, but in Hildegard's sad flashback, we see her big sister, who not only invited little Hildy to play with her, but showed concern when she fell down instead of laughing at her like everyone else.
 It's nice to think that someone as self-conscious as Hildegard might have a Cool Big Sis in her life.